allmiraria/axiomFP/README.md

 C)

 * Click show/hide columns
-* Tick AA.meanX, AAvarX, AB.meanX, BB.meanX, and BB.varX, and n_NC (make sure to unselect everything else)
+* Tick AA.meanX, AAvarX, AB.meanX, BB.meanX, and BB.varX, and n_NC
 * Click export -> current table and save the file and name it _(for example "SNP_stat")_

 > _This is the SNP_statistics_file.txt_